tgibson11/pysystemtrade/README.md

 - Versions of any necessary libraries you have installed
 - The full output trace including the error messages

 If you have a question like 'how to do X' or 'should we do Y' use the [discussions board](https://github.com/pst-group/pysystemtrade/discussions), not the error reporting.

-I'll try and incorporate any feedback into the code, but this is a part time (and unpaid!) venture for me, and it will be competing with my other interests (writing books, blogging and research).
-But if you occasionally check github you will hopefully find it gradually improving.
 Offers to contribute will of course be gratefully accepted.

 ## Licensing and legal stuff